mbabynames search ✿

 Juno Gemma

-Juno translates to "noble and strong".
+Juno translates to "queen of heaven".
 Gemma to "precious stone".
 Together they create a full-name meaning with real texture.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Juno Harper

-Put "noble and strong" next to "harp player" and you get a name that feels considered.
+Put "queen of heaven" next to "harp player" and you get a name that feels considered.
 Juno Harper works on paper and out loud.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Juno Iris